muskang-005/R-2R-ladder-DAC/README.md

 ## Introduction
-Digital systems work with binary values (0 and 1), but real-world signals are analog.
-A DAC is used to convert digital signals into analog signals.
-This project uses an R-2R ladder network for conversion.
+In digital logic, binary numbers (0 and 1) are used.
+However, real-life signals cannot be represented as binary numbers.
+The Digital-to-Analog Converter is used for converting digital signals into analog voltage.

 ## Components Used
-- Resistors (R and 2R values)
+- Resistors (R and 2R)
 - Op-Amp (741)
 - DC Supply
-- Switches (for digital input)
+- Switches for Digital Inputs
-- Multimeter (for output measurement)
+- Multimeter for measuring output voltage

 ## Circuit Design
 ![Circuit](R2R op4.png)